appliedepi/intro_course/README.md

 <img src="images/README_images/exercise_demo_short_words.gif" width="100%" />

 1)  Click on the “Tutorial” tab in the upper-right RStudio pane (which also contains a tab holding your “Environment”).

+-   Scroll down and review the listed exercises.
+If you do not see any “Applied Epi” exercises listed, close and re-open RStudio.
+They may take a minute to appear.

 2)  Select the exercise “Applied Epi - R setup, syntax, data import”

--   If you do not see any “Applied Epi” exercises, notify your instructor.
-They make some time to appear.
 -   The exercise will load.
 Once you see the Applied Epi logo appear in the Tutorials pane, you can begin the exercise.
 -   To see the sidebar in the exercise, you may need to adjust the